socrata/opendatanetwork.com/README.md

 ### Build

 The build process is automated using `gulp` and configured with `gulpfile.js`.

+Verify gulp is installed with `gulp --version`.
+If it's not installed, run `npm install --global gulp-cli`.

 To build the application, simply run `gulp`.
 This will automatically build all javascript and css assets and package them for deployment.